-- To initiate human relationship with the mentally sick and abandoned people in the society.
+- To initiate a human relationship with the mentally sick and abandoned people in society.

 - To re-integrate the abandoned people into the orthodox and non-orthodox health care system.

-- To create an avenue for family reunion of the recovered mentally sick people.
+- To create an avenue for the family reunion of the recovered mentally sick people.

 - To protect the right of the mentally sick and thus guarantee a dignified death and burial.

 - To operate “Alimentary Banks” in different parts of the country to facilitate free distribution of food items to refugees, wayfarers, immigrants, handicapped and indigent people generally.

 - To provide Mensa in various campuses across the nations, in order to assist the less privileged students as a mean of reducing their mental stress.